ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 dren will cease to think of us, and will
 .cease to lisp our nsmd.
 Then shall we have
 become in the language cif: , the.
 Psalmist,
-`forgotten and clean out of mind
+`forgotten and clean out of mindr
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://panewsarchive.psu.edu/iiif/batch_pst_washingtong_ver01%2Fdata%2Fsn86071296%2F000001854%2F1843020801%2F0023.jp2/pct:19.530421,40.384073,12.141846,20.377026/!600,600/0/default.jpg"/>
 </td>